Near Williamsport in Washington County, Maryland — The American Northeast (Mid-Atlantic)

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Wilson Bridge (approx. 2.4 miles away); General J. E. B. Stuart (approx. 2½ miles away); a different marker also named Wilson Bridge (approx. 2½ miles away); One of Lee’s Ammunition Trains (approx. 2.6 miles away); Gettysburg Campaign (approx. 2.7 miles away); Wilson’s Store (approx. 2.7 miles away); Springfield Farm (approx. 2.9 miles away); Williamsport (approx. 3 miles away).
 Touch for a list and map of all markers in Williamsport.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 27, 2010, by Robert H. Moore, II of Winchester, Virginia.
-This page has been viewed 870 times since then.
+It was originally submitted on December 27, 2010, by Robert H. Moore, II of Winchester, Virginia.
+This page has been viewed 961 times since then and 43 times this year.
 Photos: 1, 2. submitted on December 27, 2010, by Robert H. Moore, II of Winchester, Virginia. • Craig Swain was the editor who published this page.